ckeditor/ckeditor5/docs/getting-started/integrations-cdn/angular.md

 ### Localization

-CKEditor 5 supports multiple UI languages, and so does the official Angular component.
+CKEditor 5 supports {@link getting-started/setup/ui-language multiple UI languages}, and so does the official Angular component.
 To translate the editor, pass the languages you need into the `translations` array inside the configuration of the `loadCKEditorCloud` function.

 ```ts
 import { Component } from '@angular/core';